 What makes a retail gift card "best?"
 For the recipients of gift cards from stores like Macy's, GameStop, Walmart, Old Navy, and eBay, it's the gift card rules, fees, and fine print policies which make gift card redemption "happy" or "hassle."

 View this slideshow to find the five best retail gift cards which have rules that both gift card givers and gift card users can love.
-After you've seen which gift cards are the best to give and receive, click to see the Worst Retail Gift Cards that you'll want to avoid!
+After you've seen which gift cards are the best to give and receive, here are the Worst Retail Gift Cards that you'll want to avoid!

 Macy's Refund Policy is Best of the Best Gift Card Rules